Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

--  XSLT stylesheets allow for the customization of the details shows on the screen when viewing the search results.
+-  XSLT stylesheets allow for the customization of the details shown on the screen when viewing the search results.
 This preference will allow you either use the default look that comes with Koha or design your own stylesheet.